DamanjitG/CS348_Project_G24/milestone-2/README.md

 # Milestone 2 Application Setup

-You will need Python installed in order to run the code for milestone 2.
+You will need Python and npm installed in order to run the code for milestone 2.
+The backend server is via Python (Flask), and the frontend is via Javascript (React).

+## Backend & Production Database

-To begin, in the root directory, run
+To begin, change your current directory to the backend folder within milestone-2.

+`cd backend` if you're already in the milestone-2 folder, or `cd milestone-2/backend` if you're in the root of the repo.

+This is where you run all the commands for the server/backend.

+First, install the requirements:

 `pip install -r requirements.txt`

-## Backend & Production Database

-First, change your current directory to the backend folder within milestone-2.

-`cd backend`

-This is where you run all the commands for the server.

-To create and populate the database, run
+Then, to create and populate the database, run

-`flask --app server init-db`
+`python -m flask --app server init-db`

 Then, to start the server, run

-`flask --app server run`
+`python -m flask --app server run`

 The console output will tell you the port the server is running on.

+## Frontend

+# TODO

 ## Sample Database